pyro-ppl/pyro/tutorial/source/index.rst

 ------------------------------------
 If you're new to probabilistic programming or variational inference, you might want to start by reading the series :ref:`introductory-tutorials`.
+If you're new to PyTorch, you may also benefit from reading the official introduction `"Deep Learning with PyTorch." <https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html>`_

 After that, you're ready to get started using Pyro!
 (Yes, really!)
-Look carefully through the series :ref:`practical-pyro-and-pytorch`, especially the :doc:`first Bayesian regression tutorial <bayesian_regression>`, which goes step-by-step through solving a simple Bayesian machine learning problem with Pyro, grounding the concepts from the introductory tutorials in runnable code.
+Follow `the instructions on the front page to install Pyro <http://pyro.ai/#install>`_ and look carefully through the series :ref:`practical-pyro-and-pytorch`, especially the :doc:`first Bayesian regression tutorial <bayesian_regression>`.
+This tutorial goes step-by-step through solving a simple Bayesian machine learning problem with Pyro, grounding the concepts from the introductory tutorials in runnable code.
 Industry users interested in serving predictions from a trained model in C++ should also read :doc:`the PyroModule tutorial <modules>`.